 Access Policy can also run alongside Secure Remote Worker’s Validation Tool to provide additional hardware checks on top of the existing vetting of things such as: anti-virus, firewall, Windows update status, etc. pre-installation.

 Recently, we have seen companies incorporating device readiness into their recruitment strategy for WaH employees, with the Validation Tool acting as they key piece in this early verification process.
 The new Access Policy feature pushes this even further and lets employers drill down into the machine's hardware and set standards for device specifications, this will help assure that new hires have compatible devices from the get go.
 Meaning faster onboarding, a better experience for the employee, and increased productivity.

 Companies utilizing the Validation Tool as part of their onboarding process can now use Access Policy to greatly enhance their device vetting process.

 Whether ensuring corporate devices maintain a certain level of performance, or including hardware checks in personal device readiness testing, Access Policy allows IT an even greater level of control over devices accessing their ThinKiosk and Secure Remote Worker environments.

 Read all about the new 6.2 update in the ThinScale Knowledge Base.

 Want to see more?
-Join us on our live webinar on 5th of August, where our CTO David Coombes will be going through the Access Policy feature introduced in this latest update
+Watch our on-demand recording of our Webinar held on the 5th of August, where our CTO David Coombes goes through the Access Policy feature introduced in 6.2!